gerharddev/gerharddev.github.io/src/pages/about.md

 # About

+🌏 Originally from South Africa, I have lived in London and currently call Germany home. 🦁

-I am a passionate and experienced Software Developer with 23 years of experience in the design and development of enterprise systems
+💻 I have over 23 years of experience designing and developing enterprise systems, and I am passionate about software development. 📚

-I love endurance sports and have completed multiple ironman distance triathlons and a few ultra marathons
+🎽 In my free time, I enjoy participating in endurance sports, including multiple ironman distance triathlons and ultra marathons. 🏃‍♂️

-I have been a flight instructor and a skydive pilot
+✈️ I have experience as a flight instructor and skydive pilot, which has given me a unique perspective on aviation. 👨‍✈️